MattiaFaroni/vat-validation/README.md

 }
 ```

-If the result is unsuccessful, the status will change to "ERROR" and the response will return code 500.
+In the event of an unsuccessful operation, the status will be updated to "ERROR," and the response will include an HTTP status code 500.